 - a birth certificate or similar document

-- as needed, court papers allocating parental rights and responsibilities, power of attorney, or custody.
+- court papers allocating parental rights and responsibilities, or custody (if appropriate)

 - proof of residency

 - proof of immunizations

+- Driver's license

 Under certain circumstances, temporary enrollment may be permitted.
 In such cases, parents will be notified about documentation required to establish permanent enrollment.